 695.01.01 GENERAL

-A. This section describes the existing conditions for temporary bypassing and dewatering of sewers during internal television inspection (CCTV), cleaning operations, rehabilitation and removal and/or replacement or point repairs of the pipes and manholes.
+A. This section describes the existing conditions for temporary bypassing and dewatering of sewers during internal video inspection, cleaning operations, rehabilitation and removal and/or replacement or point repairs of the pipes and manholes.

 B. The Contractor is responsible for the design of all pump equipment, piping, power, collection and distribution elements to achieve the bypassing of existing sewage from intake point to discharge point.